-In this paper, we proposed an explicit algorithm (Algorithm 3) to find a collision on the CDS hash function.
-Our collision attack uses the property that the initial surface A_0 is too "close" to the square of a supersingular elliptic curve E_0 with a known endomorphism ring.
-Indeed, when we put the initial surface A_0 sufficiently far away, it is considered that the CDS hash function remains secure.
+In this paper, we have proposed an explicit algorithm (Algorithm 3) for finding a collision on CDS hash function.
+Our collision attack utilizes the property that the initial surface A_0 is too "close" to the square of a supersingular elliptic curve with a known endomorphism ring.
+Indeed, if we put the initial surface A_0 sufficiently far away, then it is considered that CDS hash function remains secure.

-This situation differs significantly from that of the CGL hash function: if we know a path from a vertex with a known endomorphism ring to the initial curve, the CGL hash function is no longer safe.
-Even in the case of CDS hash function, we believe that the path $E_0 \times E_0 \to A_0$ should be concealed, but further analysis of the security of the CDS hash function is a future work.
+This situation is significantly different from CGL hash function: if we know a path from a vertex with known endomorphism ring to the initial curve $E{\rm start}$, then the hash function is no longer safe.
+Similarly, we suspect that it is not safe to set A_0 as the initial surface when the path $E_0 \times E_0 \to A_0$ is known, where E_0 is a supersingular elliptic curve with known endomorphism ring.
+Further analysis of the security of CDS hash functions is a future work.